Mindfulness and Mindful Relationships

 Mindful relationships are more connected, loving and compassionate.
 Mindfulness is the state of being open and aware of something in the present moment.
 It is a therapeutic technique which helps people observe and accept their feelings and thoughts without judging them as good or bad.
 Developing mindfulness as a way of life helps individuals and couples communicate in more positive and peaceful ways.
 Mindful relationships enjoy more love, intimacy and connection in their relationships.

-Mindful relationships help couples communicate with more compassionate & understanding.
+Mindful relationships help couples communicate with more compassion & understanding.

 There is scientific evidence that back up how the brain actually is changed by developing a more mindful approach to life.
 I won’t get into all of that here, but will give a general idea of how this can help you and your relationship.